 Hydrogen Yield Measurements.
 Molecular hydrogen production was generally determined by repeatedly sampling the headspace gas of each vessel over time, replacing the sampled gas with laboratory air.
 However, in a small number of experiments (Pu30–33 and Am4–Am7, indicated by asterisk in SI Tables 2 and 3) H2 production was determined by preparing several identical vessels that were each sampled only once at different times.
 Molecular hydrogen concentrations were measured by gas chromatography using an Agilent Micro Gas Chromatograph-3000 (μGC) operating with a single channel molsieve 5 Å column, thermal conductivity detector and argon carrier gas.
-G(H2) values were determined from the slope of the H2 produced vs. time plots and the total α-dose rate to the solution.
+G(H2) values were determined from the slope of the H2 produced vs. time plots, for example see SI Figure 1, and the total α-dose rate to the solution.
+Molecular hydrogen was generated at a constant rate over the duration of measurements.
 The α-dose rates were calculated from the respective activities of the actinide solutions and were corrected for decay of the various isotopes and the ingrowth of additional radionuclides.
 Uncertainties in G(H2)α were estimated from the standard error in the slope of H2 production vs. time, with uncertainty in the plutonium and americium concentration and the isotopic composition being taken to be small, and error bars are plotted as the 95 % confidence interval.

 Stochastic Radiation Track Simulations

 Radiation track simulations used a stochastic modelling code which has been described in detail previously.
 Both γ- and α-radiolysis track simulations were performed for aerated ([O2] = 2.5 × 10−4 mol dm−3) aqueous nitric acid solutions.
 For the α-simulations an array of energies were simulated (0.1–6 MeV), and the resulting H2 yields were then integrated to 5 MeV to derive the presented G(H2)α values.
 The simulations followed the evolution of the radiation track up to 1 μs to allow for complete spatial relaxation.
+Direct radiation effects on nitrate and nitric acid were not included in track calculations as their products (NO3•, e−, HNO2, NO2−, and O(3P/1D)) do not impinge upon the radiolytic yield of H2.
+This is because at the total nitrate concentrations that coincide with significant direct radiolysis (≥1 mol dm−3) the majority of H2 is formed through the decomposition of excited state water (H2O*) and not through inter/intra-track chemistry.

 RESULTS

 Figure 2.
-G(H2)α from self-radiolysis by plutonium in nitic acid solutions as a function of nitric acid concentration: 12 g(Pu) dm−3 (), 0.38 g(Pu) dm−3 (), 3.8 g(Pu) dm−3 (), 38 g(Pu) dm−3 (), 0.06 g(Pu) dm−3 (), and the available plutonium literature ()10,16-17,18.
+G(H2)α from self-radiolysis by plutonium in nitic acid solutions as a function of total nitrate concentration for plutonium concentrations: 50 mmol dm−3 (), 1.6 mmol dm−3 (), 16 mmol dm−3 (), 160 mmol dm−3 (), 0.24 mmol dm−3 (), and the available plutonium literature ()10,16-17,18.

-Figure 2 and 3 summarise the G(H2)α yields from self-radiolysis by plutonium and americium in nitric acid solutions.
+Figure 2 and 3 summarise the G(H2)α yields from self-radiolysis by plutonium and americium in nitric acid solutions as a function of total nitrate in solution.
 As with the previously shown γ-radiolysis data, G(H2)α decreases with increasing nitric acid concentration for both plutonium and americium solutions.
-These G(H2)α values are in good agreement with the literature data for plutonium solutions in the 1–10 mol dm−3 nitrate concentration range.16-17,18 At lower nitrate concentrations (<1 mol dm−3), greater variation in the results was observed with G(H2)α values for lower plutonium concentrations of and being higher than for higher plutonium concentrations of and , indicating that plutonium ions may have a modest influence on the radiolytic generation of H2 in this HNO3 concentration regime.
+These G(H2)α values are in good agreement with the literature data for plutonium solutions in the 1–10 mol dm−3 nitrate concentration range.10,16-17,18 At lower nitrate concentrations (<0.01 mol dm−3), greater variation in the results was observed with G(H2)α values for lower plutonium concentrations of 1.6 and 16 mmol dm−3 being higher than for higher plutonium concentrations of 50 and 160 mmol dm−3, indicating that plutonium ions may have a modest influence on the radiolytic generation of H2 in this HNO3 concentration regime.